AwakerLee/AGAH/README.md

 # CAGAN
-CLIP-based Adaptive Graph Attention Network for unsupervised cross-modal hashing retrieval.
+CLIP-based Adaptive Graph Attention Network for unsupervised multi-modal hashing retrieval.

 More details will be updated soon.